HiFaraz/warp/README.md

 The benchmark scripts use `wrk`.

-Currently Photon is pretty close to a Node.js clustered server, and far behind Go.
-I'm working to implement a Goroutine-like scheduler in Photon.
+Photon is very fast because it uses non-blocking I/O, edge-triggered polling, and 12 threads.

 A recent benchmark with `bench/photon` on an `Intel(R) Core(TM) i3-2310M CPU @ 2.10GHz` machine with `6 GB DDR3 RAM` for a "Hello world" server.